Skip to main content

 Written by Justine Rosenblat

-In this article, we'll look into the two scoring methods Canditech provides: manual and automatic.
-Additionally, we'll take a close look at the various question types supported by our platform.
-Whether you're assessing open-text responses, video submissions, multiple-choice knowledge, or technical skills like coding and SQL, our platform is designed to meet your specific needs.
+In this article, we’ll cover the three scoring methods available in Canditech: manual scoring, automatic scoring, and AI auto-scoring.
+We’ll also review the different question types supported on the platform.
+Whether you are assessing open-text responses, video submissions, knowledge-based questions, or technical skills like coding and SQL, Canditech gives you the flexibility to build assessments that fit your hiring needs.

 Let’s walk through each Question type and how they should be built:

-Canditech supports a variety of question types in order to comprehensively evaluate candidates’ skills through a variety of exercises.
+Canditech supports a variety of question types in order to comprehensively evaluate candidates’ skills through different types of exercises.

 Multiple Choice Questions